Head of Kubernetes at CloudCover

-Businesses of all shapes and sizes were switching to Google Cloud to stay alive and support remote work.
+Organisations of all shapes and sizes were switching to Google Cloud to ensure business continuity and support remote work as the pandemic hit.

-That's a blessing in disguise because we had time to review all our efforts and iron out some minor issues.
+This was very helpful as we had time to review all our efforts and iron out minor issues.

 Our efforts paid off when we performed that gargantuan leap from one cloud to another with zero service downtime and zero data loss.